panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setExpirationTime**(`input`): `this`

 Set the "exp" (Expiration Time) Claim.
-Accepts a Unix timestamp in seconds, a Date, or a duration relative to now using the same formats as [setNotBefore](../../../types/interfaces/ProduceJWT.md#setnotbefore).
+Accepts a NumericDate value (seconds since the Unix epoch), a Date, or a duration relative to now using the same formats as [setNotBefore](../../../types/interfaces/ProduceJWT.md#setnotbefore).

 Format used for time span should be a number followed by a unit, such as "5 minutes" or "1 day".